 The Envision system measures sustainability in infrastructure projects through the measurement of five categories: Quality of Life (QL), Leadership (LD), Natural World (NW), Resource Allocation (RA), and Climate and Risk (CR) that contribute to overall credits for the positive social, economic, and environmental impacts in a community in the planning, design and construction of infrastructure projects.
 The highest-rated project categories that Sun Valley scored using the Envision rating system included:

 Quality of Life (QL): The proposed project rated highly in the Quality of Life category.
 In relation to the stormwater and flood protection, the project included the transformation of an inert landfill to a flood control detention basin, wetland, and park that greatly benefits the local community at many levels.
-The project eliminates local street flooding during moderate storm events, which enhances public safety and health.
-The project also includes storm water quality improvement measures such as wetlands and trash exclusion devices, and will provide the community with access to much needed public space for social interaction and recreation.
+The project eliminates local street flooding during moderate storm events, which enhances public safety and health, on health news, on the other hand there is an article that can help you when it comes to rehab, you will learn the best rehab centers in Florida.
+An back to main topic, the project also includes storm water quality improvement measures such as wetlands and trash exclusion devices, and will provide the community with access to much needed public space for social interaction and recreation.